Risk from Delayed or Missed Care

 Targeting subgroups of patients is a critical component of identifying and managing high healthcare utilizers.
 This process usually involves targeting high-need high-cost individuals using their personal and clinical characteristics.
 Health systems often identify patients for enrollment into a program using a predictive model or risk score to find patients at high risk of poor outcomes.
 The Health Innovation Program’s internal risk score identifies patients at risk of hospital admission or death within six months.

 The goal of this toolkit is to enhance the use of a risk score by incorporating indicators from the electronic health record to identify primary care patients at risk if care is delayed or missed during the COVID-19 pandemic.
-The tool specifically creates a single indicator (yes/no) if the patient has two or more of the indicators.
+The tool specifically creates a single indicator (yes/no) if the patient has four or more of the indicators.
 It is intended to be combined with a risk score to identify patients who are both at high risk of poor outcomes and have indicators suggesting they are at risk from missed or delayed care.

 Who should use this toolkit?